christophwi/MaxQuant.Live/docs/appTargeting.rst

 There are three ways to select targeting actions for peptides in the list
 1. Click on the checkbox for every peptide manually
 2. Select one or more peptides in the list, then select an action from the list of actions in the left panel and click on the check mark symbol in the middle.
-3. Add a column with the name of the action to your peptide list in Excel and will it with the Boolean values “TRUE” or “FALSE”.
+3. Add a column with the name of the action to your peptide list in Excel and will it with the Boolean values ``TRUE`` or ``FALSE``.
 When pasting the peptide in MaxQuant.Live, the software will set the checkboxes automatically.

 RealtimeCorrection
 """"""""""""""""""